[print_link]

 Fire and explosions

-- Grounding: Ground metal containers when solvents are being transferred from or into them if they have a high flashpoint.
+- Grounding: Ground metal containers when solvents are being transferred and be aware of low flashpoints, which are more dangerous.

-- Storage: Solvents and solvent-contaminated-wipes should be stored in separate, sealed containers that have been designed for them, and placed in well-ventilated, fire-resistant areas that have appropriate fire extinguishers available within reach.
-According to the EPA Wipes Rule, you may not store soiled wipes or towels on-site for more than 180 days.
+- Storage: Solvents and solvent-contaminated wipes should be stored in separate, sealed containers in a properly ventilated, fire-resistant space.
+Ensure fire extinguishers are easily accessible.
+According to the EPA Wipes Rule, you may not store soiled wipes or towels on-site for more than 90 days.
 Work with a certified laundry or waste handler to properly reuse or discard solvent-contaminated wipes.

-- PPE: PPE, such as a respirator, gloves, apron, fire retardant garments, and safety glasses should be provided as needed.
+- PPE: Personal protective equipment, such as a respirator, gloves, apron, and safety glasses must be provided as needed and should always be worn correctly.

-- Training: Workers and on-site contractors need to be aware of all the solvents being using on the jobsite, the steps they can take to protect themselves, and what actions should be taken in the event of a solvent spill or injury.
+- Training: Workers need to be aware of all the solvents being used on the jobsite, the steps they can take to protect themselves, and what actions should be taken in the event of a solvent spill or injury.
 Follow all safe handling information provided by your supplier.

 Best Practices